nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 #### Remove tailwind config file and use CSS-first theming

-Nuxt UI v3 uses Tailwind CSS v4 that follows a CSS-first configuration approach, you can now customize your theme with CSS variables inside a `@theme` directive.
+Nuxt UI v3 uses Tailwind CSS v4 that follows a CSS-first configuration approach.
+You can now customize your theme with CSS variables inside a `@theme` directive.

 - Delete the `tailwind.config.ts` file
 - Use the `@theme` directive to apply your theme in `main.css` file